Germany's far-right AfD bans EU top candidate from public appearances

 In addition, German police arrested Krah's former assistant Jian Guo on suspicion of espionage last month, and Krah fired him following the allegations that the parliamentary aide was spying for China.

-The AfD's signature issue is a hard-line anti-immigration stance, and the party is profiting from increased concern among many German voters over rising numbers seeking asylum in the country.
+The AfD's signature issue is a hard-line anti-immigration stance, and the party is profiting from increased concern among many German voters over rising numbers of people seeking asylum in the country.

-The AfD works together with France's National Rally and the Italian League in the far-right Identity and Democracy (ID) group in the European Parliament.
+The AfD works together with France's National Rally and Italy's League party in the far-right nationalist Identity and Democracy (ID) grouping in the European Parliament.

 The split between the French and German parties comes after a series of disagreements between the AfD and National Rally.